 David Christenson (Ph.D.
-Classical Philology, Harvard University) is Professor of Classics and Director of Graduate Studies at the University of Arizona.
-His publications include a Latin edition and commentary of Plautus’ Amphitruo (2000) in Cambridge University Press’ Greek and Latin Classics series, and two volumes of translations, Roman Comedy: Five Plays by Plautus and Terence (2010) and Four Plays by Plautus: Casina, Amphitryon, Captivi, Pseudolus (2008), both with Focus Publishing.
-He is currently working on Four Ancient Comedies about Women: Aristophanes’ Lysistrata, Menander’s Samia, Plautus’ Casina, Terence’s Hecyra (Oxford University Press), a study of historicity and metatheater in Roman comedy, to be published in I.B.
-Tauris’ Understanding Classics series, and a Latin edition and commentary of Plautus’ Pseudolus (Cambridge University Press).
-He has published, or has forthcoming, numerous articles and chapters on Latin and Greek works and authors, as well as Literary Encyclopedia articles on ten plays of Plautus and Terence.
-His main areas of specialization are ancient drama, late Republican and Augustan literature and culture, and the ancient novel.
+Classical Philology, Harvard University) is Professor of Classics at the University of Arizona.
+His publications include Latin editions and commentaries of Plautus’ Amphitruo (2000) and Pseudolus (2020) in Cambridge University Press’ Greek and Latin Classics series, and three volumes of translations, Roman Comedy: Five Plays by Plautus and Terence (2010) and Four Plays by Plautus: Casina, Amphitryon, Captivi, Pseudolus (2008), both with Focus (now Hackett) Publishing, and Hysterical Laughter: Four Ancient Comedies about Women (Aristophanes’ Lysistrata, Menander’s Samia, Plautus’ Casina, Terence’s Hecyra), published by Oxford University Press in 2015.
+His companion to Plautus' Casina (Bloomsbury) appeared in January 2019.
+His survey of Roman comedy, to be published by Bloomsbury, and a Latin edition and commentary of Plautus’ Rudens (Cambridge University Press) are forthcoming.
+He has published, or has forthcoming, articles and chapters on Latin and Greek works and authors, as well as Literary Encyclopedia articles on ten plays of Plautus and Terence.
+His main areas of specialization are ancient drama, gender and women in antiquity, translation and reception studies, and memory and trauma studies.